Tyre District: Islamic era

 Tyre surrendered to the Islamic armies in 634, the city offered no resistance and continued to prosper under its new rulers, exporting of sugar as well as objects made of pearl and glass making was a good source of income for the city.

-With the decline of the Abbasid caliphate, Tyre acquired some independence under the dynasty of Banu Aqil, vassals of the Fatimid Caliphate.
+With the decline of the Abbasid Caliphate, Tyre acquired some independence under the dynasty of the Shia Banu Aqil, vassals of the Fatimid Caliphate.
 This was a time when Tyre was adorned with fountains and its bazaar were full of different kinds of merchandise including carpets and jewelry of gold and silver.

 Tyre was conquered by the Crusaders in 1124.
-After about 180 years of Crusader rule, the Mamluk retook the city in 1291, until it fell under the control of the Ottomans at the start of the 16th century.
+After about 180 years of Crusader rule, the Mamluk Sultanate retook the city in 1291, until it fell under the control of the Ottoman Empire at the start of the 16th century.

 Lebanese era

 With the end of World War I, Tyre was integrated into the new nation of Lebanon.